cowprotocol/docs/docs/README.md

 CoW DAO is on a mission to innovate the most user-protective products in Ethereum.

-So far, CoW DAO’s two main products are [**CoW Protocol**](cow-protocol) and **MEV Blocker**, which it supports with development and marketing resources – including the CoW Grants Program, the CoW Protocol Explorer, and the [CoW Swap frontend](cow-protocol/create/cowswap-ui).
+Currently, CoW DAO’s two main products are [**CoW Protocol**](cow-protocol) and **MEV Blocker**, which it supports with development and marketing resources – including the CoW Grants Program, the CoW Protocol Explorer, and the [CoW Swap frontend](cow-protocol/create/cowswap-ui).

 ## What is [CoW Protocol](cow-protocol)?